Urinary tract infection (UTI) in children

 • an abnormality of the urinary tract

-Symptoms in children
+Symptoms in tamariki

 Children with a UTI may have the following symptoms:

-• pain when doing a wee
+• pain on doing a wee

 • wanting to wee frequently (but not much wee coming out)

-• pain in the lower part of the tummy
+• pain in the lower part of the tummy or the lower back

-• cloudy wee
+• smelly, cloudy wee

 • blood in the wee

-Symptoms in babies and young children
+Symptoms in pēpi and young tamariki

-Babies and young children can't tell you about their discomfort when doing a wee and you may not notice them going more frequently.
+Babies and young children can't tell you about their discomfort when doing a wee and you may not notice them going more often.
 Signs of a UTI in babies and young children can include:

 • fever (with no obvious cause such as a rash or cough)